 1189 rats were fed from birth on the same food that people in the Hunza Valley consumed.
 This diet consisted of unprocessed vegetable food with only a small portion of meat, uncooked milk and a lot of pure energetic water once a week.
 The rats were fed this diet for 27 months, comparable to 45 human years.
 It was striking that no trace of diseases was found during this period.

 Compared to the population in the Hunza valley, we do very poorly in our little country with an average age of 75-80 years.
-While the majority think they live somewhat healthy, the facts point in a completely different direction.
+While the majority thinks they live somewhat healthy, the facts point in a completely different direction.
 However, I don’t think we can live like the Hunza.
-The majority of us cannot grow our own vegetables, just like the people of the Hunza valley, and we lack pure water.
+The majority of us cannot grow our own vegetables, just like the people of the Hunza valley, and we lack of pure water.
 Despite the fact that they tell us that we have the purest tap water in the world, it turns out that this is unfortunately not the case with the tests.
-They live to 150 years old and are rarely ill.
+They live up to 150 years old and are rarely ill.
 What is the secret of the Hunza?
 The Hunza Valley is located on the border between India and Pakistan.
 People who live there live on average between 110 and 120 years old.
 They are rarely ill and look young even at a later age.
 It is also striking that the inhabitants of the Hunza Valley, unlike neighboring peoples, have a European appearance.
-The Hunza, also known as Burusho, bathe in ice-cold water, are still active even in old age and can still have children when they are 65 years old.
+The Hunza, also known as Burusho, bath in ice-cold water, are still active even in old age and can still have children when they are 65 years old.
 In the summer they eat fruit and raw vegetables and in the winter their diet consists of dried apricots, grains and sheep cheese.
 Researchers say that residents of the Hunza Valley mainly eat vegetarian and raw products.
 All food products they eat are 100 percent natural and contain no chemicals.

 Alcohol and delicacies are rare and the people consume little salt and only local products.
 They also fast regularly.
 In 1963, a French expedition team visited the Hunza Valley.
 The team discovered that the Hunza lived to be an average of 120 years old.
 At an international conference on cancer in Paris in August 1977, it was announced that cancer did not occur in the Hunza.